JetBrains/intellij-sdk-docs/topics/ui/controls/combo_box.md

 The menu list contains predefined or the most likely options.
 Follow the rules for [drop-down menu items](drop_down.md#menu-items).

-If the user needs to return to previous inputs, add such values to the end of the list on clicking confirmation button in the dialog.
+If the user needs to return to previous inputs, add such values to the end of the list when clicking the confirmation button in the dialog.

 ![](maven.png){width=413}